komarovalexander/ka-table-site/pages/index.md

         <div class="main-banner-text">
           <h3 class="header-tag">FREE COMPONENT</h3>
           <h2 class="post-title-main">Open source MIT component</h2>
-          <p>ka-table is under MIT licence, and it can be used everywhere for free.
+          <p>ka-table is under MIT license, and it can be used everywhere for free.
 Contribution and feedback are always welcome in the <a href="https://github.com/komarovalexander/ka-table" target="_blank">ka-table repo</a></p>
         </div>
       </div>
       <div class="col-md-6">